 My entire focus is in determining what is the best stock to buy right now.
 Have you noticed that there is a big difference between market commentators versus those who actually trade for a living?

 It seems like everyone wants to be a “mini-John Murphy” or something.
 But I have a question for you.
 Have you ever heard John Murphy or Arthur Hill mentioned as one of the top traders on Wall Street?
 This is not an insult to John Murphy.
 I have mad respect for John Murphy.
-But who would you rather listen to?
-Someone who just comments on the market or someone who actually trades for a living in the market?

 Best Stocks To Invest In